A unique mentoring program for young female leaders from Latvia

 The UN Security Council resolutions on “Women, peace and security” agenda marked the beginning of a new process in the promotion of international peace and security, paying special attention to the prevention of gender-based violence, as well as the representation and involvement of women in conflict resolution and peacekeeping processes.
 Latvia has developed and is currently implementing its National Action Plan on Women, Peace and Security.

-The mentoring program is supported by the German Embassy in Riga and the Ministry of Foreign Affairs of the Republic of Latvia.
+The mentoring program was supported by the German Embassy in Riga and the Ministry of Foreign Affairs of the Republic of Latvia.

 Find us on social media: #WPSmentorings #SievietesMiersDrošība #WomenPeaceSecurity #WPS #nākontneslīderes #womeninleadership